godfriedmeesters/scraper/README.md

 Deploying a desktop website bot is the easiest, since no extra depencies are needed (e.g. a headful Chrome browser is included in the Dockerfile).
 To deploy desktop website bots on a Kubernetes cluster,  run the following command (see [webscraper-kubernetes-deployment.yaml](https://github.com/godfriedmeesters/scraper/blob/main/config/webscraper-kubernetes-deployment.yaml "webscraper-kubernetes-deployment.yaml")):
 `kubectl --kubeconfig="my-kubeconfig.yaml" apply -f webscraper-kubernetes-deployment.yaml`

-This command will launch a ReplicaSet with two bots, and automatically connect to Redis to start processing scraping jobs (The Redis Database connection can be set in DB_HOST, DB_PORT, DB_PASS in the [.env file](https://github.com/godfriedmeesters/scraper/blob/main/.env ".env file"); FTP connection details can be set in FTP_USER, FTP_PASS, FTP_HOST).
+This command will launch a ReplicaSet with two bots, and automatically connect to Redis to start processing scraping jobs.

 To help in tracking scraping errors, logs of every bot can be centralized in ElasticSearch.
 A Kubernetes script is provided to send all bot logs to an ElasticSearch server:
 `kubectl --kubeconfig="my-kubeconfig.yaml" create -f filebeat-kubernetes.yaml`